Redmans Helps Client Negotiate Settlement Agreement Offer and Secures an Increase of Over £40K

 - To extend the termination date (as well as Richard being placed on ‘garden leave’ to the termination date)

 - Outplacement support up to a value of £1,000 plus VAT

-After a short period of negotiation, as detailed above, Richard’s employer agreed to extend the termination date.
-It was also agreed that the terms of the agreement – and the reason for Richard leaving his employer – would be covered by a mutual confidentiality clause, that both parties would agree to not say derogatory things about the other after the agreement was completed, and that Richard receive an agreed written reference from the business in the future.
+After a short negotiation period, as detailed above, Richard’s employer agreed to extend the termination date.
+It was also agreed that the terms of the agreement – and the reason for Richard leaving his employer – would be covered by a mutual confidentiality clause, that both parties would agree not to say derogatory things about the other after the agreement was completed, and that Richard receive an agreed written reference from the business in the future.
 Chris also negotiated outplacement support and an increase to the legal fee coverage Richard’s employer was willing to pay.

 Chris Hadrill, the specialist employment solicitor who dealt with Richard’s case, commented on the case: